 TO A GROWING COMPANY

-With a current team of three, Circularise is looking to hit several ambitious milestones over the next months: from finishing their consumer app to establishing a long-term blockchain strategy.
+With a current team of thirteen, Circularise is looking to hit several ambitious milestones over the next months: from finishing their MVP to establishing an industry standard.

-For the time being, the team is focusing on consumer electronics as their main market, because “this is the fastest growing waste stream in Europe,” Jordi says.
+For the time being, the team is focusing on consumer electronics as one of their main markets, because “this is the fastest growing waste stream in Europe,” Jordi says.
 “It’s also the most complicated one, with devices becoming smaller and more complex,” Mesbah adds.
 The founders are certainly not shying away from challenge, yet a grand vision needs grand ambition, too.

 – Received EIT Raw Materials grant